Convert Kilograms of Sugar to Tablespoons

 Learn more about kilograms.

-A tablespoon of sugar is equal to 3 teaspoons or 1/16 of a cup.
-A tablespoon is a measure of sugar volume.
+A tablespoon of sugar is equal to the volume of 3 teaspoons or 1/16 of a cup.

 The tablespoon is a US customary unit of volume.
 Tablespoons can be abbreviated as tbsp, and are also sometimes abbreviated as T, Tbls, or Tb.
 For example, 1 tablespoon can be written as 1 tbsp, 1 T, 1 Tbls, or 1 Tb.